Automattic/block-experiments/bundler/resources/a8c-event/readme.txt

 == Changelog ==

+= 1.0.3 - 23nd October 2023 =
+* Update to use stabilized APIs.
+* Fix console warnings in the editor.

 = 1.0.2 - 22nd July 2021 =
 * Improve compatibility with block directory
 * Fix center aligned styling